openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 **Valid since**: 12

-**Changelog**: From API version 12 to 13, this permission is available to system services.
-Starting from API version 14, this permission is available to system applications.
+**Changelog**: This permission is available to system services in API versions 12 to 13.
+From API version 14, it is available to system applications.

 ### ohos.permission.USER_AUTH_FROM_BACKGROUND